“what a nerd.” – katie’s wife

 2017 | Loft on Eighth Press

-my second (!) chapbook is an exploration of what it means to exist as both a Calgarian on Treaty 7 land and a diasporic Newfoundlander. this book was written during my 2 Rooms Contemporary Art Projects residency in 2016; many thanks especially to Catherine Beaudette, Colette Laliberté, Margaret Ryall, and Lisa Murphy-Lamb.
+t\here: two-homed tales is an exploration of what it means to exist as both a Calgarian and a Newfoundlander on Treaty 7 land. many thanks especially to Catherine Beaudette, Colette Laliberté, Margaret Ryall, and Lisa Murphy-Lamb.

 read my poetry